Ingmar-de-Vries/DynamicPredictions/README.md

       - "DynamicPredictions_STATS_ERFdynamicRSA_ROIsource.m" - run statistics on ROI-based dRSA results, and compute peak latency and representational spread (RS) index.
 This function is called from main script "DynamicPredictions_pipeline.m".
       - "modelautocorr_slopes.mat" - file containing dRSA curves resulting from PCR on simulated data.
 This is used to compute the representational spread (RS) index (see methods section in article and explanation in "DynamicPredictions_STATS_ERFdynamicRSA_ROIsource.m" for details).
       - "DynamicPredictions_runFTstats.m" - shell around Fieldtrip functions for running cluster-based permutation tests on 2D dRSA matrix or on averaged dRSA lag-plot.
 This function is called from "DynamicPredictions_STATS_ERFdynamicRSA_ROIsource.m".
 See scripts for details.
-      - "DynamicPredictions_PLOTS_ERFdynamicRSA_ROIsource.m" - plot ROI-based results, in article: figure 2a, 3, and S5.
+      - "DynamicPredictions_PLOTS_ERFdynamicRSA_ROIsource.m" - plot ROI-based results, in article: figure 2a, 3, and S1.
       - "brewermap.m" - creates nice colormaps that are colorblind friendly.
 Not my code, for all colormaps and source code see: https://colorbrewer2.org/
       - "boundedline.m" - creates nice shading around lines, e.g., with a measure of distribution across subjects (here standard error).
 Not my code, for source code see https://github.com/kakearney/boundedline-pkg
       - "DynamicPredictions_RUN_ERFdynamicRSA_searchlight.m" - searchlight analysis, which is called from "DynamicPredictions_pipeline.m"
       - "DynamicPredictions_STATS_ERFdynamicRSA_searchlight.m" - statistics on searchlight analysis.
       - "fdr_bh.m" - FDR correction for statistics on searchlight analysis.
 This function is called in "DynamicPredictions_STATS_ERFdynamicRSA_searchlight.m"
-      - "DynamicPredictions_PLOTS_ERFdynamicRSA_searchlight.m" - plot searchlight results, in article: figure 2b and S6.
+      - "DynamicPredictions_PLOTS_ERFdynamicRSA_searchlight.m" - plot searchlight results, in article: figure 2b.
 Note that this is done partly using the Brainstorm GUI to create pretty cortical map figures.
 Go through this script line-by-line and read the comments if you want to create similar figures.

 - Run dRSA simulations, and plotting
   - Note that the simulations are also called from the main "DynamicPredictions_pipeline.m" script.
 In the "simulations" subdirectory, you'll find the following scripts: